Eureka aka Clarisse Reyes

 I'm a Technical Account Manager at Microsoft

-What I love about my job is the fact I get to combine two of my passions – people and technology.
+What I love about my job is that I get to combine two of my passions – people and technology.
 Now you would probably think that after completing an IT degree that I would be spending most of my time alone, doing a lot of programming.
-However, the truth is I don’t spend my days programming at all!
+However, the truth is, I don’t spend my days programming at all.
 I spend most of my time working with people from all walks of life.

-My role as Technical Account Manager at Microsoft, is focused on and maintaining strong relationships with my clients.
+My role as Technical Account Manager at Microsoft is focussed on maintaining strong relationships with my clients.
 I don’t always do the same thing every day which is really exciting because I come into work every day knowing there is something new to learn.
-I can be planning activities with a University one day which aims to improve their IT infrastructure one day and then next day I might have to work with Microsoft engineers in China help a commercial business resume operations after suffering an outage in a remote part of Australia!
+I can be planning activities with a University one day to improve their IT infrastructure, and the next day I might have to work with Microsoft engineers in China to help a commercial business resume operations after suffering an outage in a remote part of Australia.

 I travelled to the US twice with Microsoft and it was one of the most amazing experiences of my career so far.
 I met some of the most amazing and interesting personalities and I am lucky to now have friends who are like-minded from across the world!

 Definitely check out http://code.org.
-Learning how to code not only allows you to create app or a website, but it also helps you learn skills which open your mind to endless solutions.
-The way you look at an impossible problem changes because you will no longer see that problem as impossible – you will start to see it puzzle with a solution that hasn’t been discovered yet because the options are infinite.
-Even if you don’t want to program you can always look in the design aspect of IT.
-I studied Enterprise Systems Development and Marketing at university and what I ended up loving the most about my degree is the exposure to User Experience and Human Computer interaction subjects!
+Learning how to code not only allows you to create an app or a website, but it also helps you learn skills which open your mind to endless solutions.
+The way you look at an impossible problem changes because you will no longer see that problem as impossible – you will start to see it as a puzzle with a solution that hasn’t been discovered yet.
+Even if you don’t want to programme you can always look into the design aspect of IT.
+I studied Enterprise Systems Development and Marketing at university and what I ended up loving the most about my degree is the exposure to User Experience and Human Computer interaction subjects.

-I love the beach and summer!
-I also have a keen interest in make up and fashion – shoes in particular!
-So definitely not your typical Geek!
+I love the beach and Summer.
+I also have a keen interest in make up and fashion – shoes in particular.
+So I'm definitely not your typical Geek.